syedhamzazaidi/syedhamzazaidi.github.io/index.md

     title: Hi, I'm Hamza
     secondtext: A Software Developer
     thirdtext: >
         I'm currently a final year undergrad at BITS Pilani, India.
 I love working with code.
+This website is currently a work-in-progress.
+Please ignore any incom
     # button: Click Me!

 about: